17.10.2020

 • 2 pcs. allspice;

-Thanks to the spices, the mushrooms according to this recipe are very aromatic with a pleasant spicy taste.
+Thanks to the spices, the mushrooms in this recipe are very aromatic with a pleasant spicy taste.

-1. Traditionally, we clean, wash forest gifts, cook in two waters for 5 minutes.
-We send in a colander, rinse with clean water.
+1. Traditionally, we clean, wash the forest products, and cook in two waters for 5 minutes.
+Place in a colander and rinse with clean water.

-2. We make a pickle.
-Pour a liter of water into the pan, bring to a boil, put all the spices, vinegar and mushrooms.
+2. We make the brine.
+Pour a liter of water into a saucepan, bring to a boil, add all the spices, vinegar and mushrooms.

-3. As soon as the marinade with mushrooms boils, turn off the fire.
+3. As soon as the marinade with mushrooms boils, turn off the heat.

-4. We lay out the workpiece in jars, fill it with marinade, roll it up.
+4. We put the preparation into jars, fill it with marinade, and roll it up.

-The recipe is simple and doesn't take much time to prepare.
-Ready mushrooms are quite crispy and fragrant.
+The recipe is simple and does not take much time to prepare.
+Ready mushrooms are quite crispy and flavorful.

 Products: